🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 return mu

-# Measurement example: n-type Silicon (from previous example)
+# Measurement example: n-type silicon (from the previous example)

 R_H = -2.5e-3 # [m^3/C]